snwh/paper-icon-theme/README.md

 ## Copying or Reusing

+This project has mixed licencing.
+You are free to copy, redistribute and/or modify aspects of this work under the terms of each licence accordingly (unless otherwise specified).

+The Moka icon assets (any and all source `.svg` files or rendered `.png` files) are licenced under the terms of the [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

-Paper is licenced under the terms of the [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/).
-When reusing this work be sure to include a proper attribution:
+Included scripts are free software licenced under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt).

+When reusing this work please include a proper attribution:

 > "[Paper Icons](http://snwh.org/paper/icons)" by [Sam Hewitt](http://samuelhewitt.com/) is licensed under [CC-SA-4.0](http://creativecommons.org/licenses/by-sa/4.0/)

-Software that is included is free software; you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.txt)

 ## Downloading Paper